jbmorley/ISCache/README.md

 ### Management and observing

-Once an image has been set you are free to manage the item fetch lifecycle using the mechanisms introduced in the previous sections as `setImageWithURL:placeholderImage:userInfo:block` offers the same mechanisms as the more general `fetchItem:context:userInfo:block:`.
+Once an image has been set you are free to manage the item fetch lifecycle using the mechanisms introduced in the previous sections as `setImageWithIdentifier:context:userInfo:placeholderImage:block` offers the same mechanisms as the more general `fetchItem:context:userInfo:block:`.

 For example, a simple image fetch which displays progress and hides and shows the UIProgressView and UIImageView might use the block mechanism as follows: